 6. Heat a pan with oil, add the whole spices and sauté till you get an aroma.

 7. Add onions, green chilies, sprinkle some salt and fry till the onions turn brown.

 8. Add ginger garlic paste and fry until the raw smell goes off.

-9. Add chicken and fry on high for 2 to 3 mins, till the chicken turns white.
+9. Add chicken and fry on medium high for 2 to 3 mins, till the chicken turns white.

 11. Cover and cook till the chicken is tender and fully cooked.

-12. Add the poppy seeds paste or cashew paste and mix well, let it begin to cook and bubble.
+12. Add the poppy seeds paste or cashew paste and mix well.
+Let it begin to cook and bubble.
 Add gongura paste and mix well.
 You must be stirring to prevent sticking at the bottom.

 13. Cook on a low flame for 3 to 4 mins or till the desired consistency is reached.